openstack/nova/doc/source/vmwareapi_readme.rst

 The 'vmwareapi' module is integrated with Glance, so that VM images can be streamed from there for boot on ESXi using Glance server for image storage & retrieval.

-Currently supports Nova's flat networking model (Flat Manager).
+Currently supports Nova's flat networking model (Flat Manager) & VLAN networking model.

 .. image:: images/vmwareapi_blockdiagram.jpg